-- Prepare a thesis proposal of approximately 10 pages according to the Guidelines for Proposals outlined by the Program in Science and Society (see below) and outlining the major research questions and methods to be used.
+- Prepare a thesis proposal of approximately 10 pages according to the Guidelines for Proposals outlined by the Program in Science, Technology, and Society (see below) and outlining the major research questions and methods to be used.

-- Submit an application form and proposal to the Director of the Program in Science and Technology Studies by the established application deadline.
+- Submit an application form and proposal to the Director of the Program in Science, Technology, and Society by the established application deadline.

-To determine the roster of honors candidates, the Director of the Program in Science and Technology Studies will review student proposals and completed applications and notify students whether they have been accepted into the Honors Program by the end of the third week of the semester in which the student is to begin the thesis project.
+To determine the roster of honors candidates, the Director of the Program in Science, Technology, and Society will review student proposals and completed applications and notify students whether they have been accepted into the Honors Program by the end of the third week of the semester in which the student is to begin the thesis project.

 Once accepted as honors candidates, students will pursue a course of study that goes beyond what is expected of a regular concentrator.
 This includes:

 - Enrolling in 2 independent study courses with your thesis advisor: SCSO 1970 (Fall) and SCSO 1971 (Spring).

 - Regular meetings with the faculty advisor & drafts turned in at established intervals during the year.